Baltasar Hidalgo de Cisneros

-Baltasar Hidalgo de Cisneros y de la Torre (6 January 1756 – 9 June 1829) was a Spanish naval officer born in Cartagena.
+Baltasar Hidalgo de Cisneros y de la Torre (6 January 1756 – 9 June 1829) was a Spanish Navy officer and colonial administrator.
 He took part in the Battle of Cape St Vincent and the Battle of Trafalgar, and in the Spanish resistance against Napoleon's invasion in 1808.
 He was later appointed Viceroy of the Viceroyalty of the Río de la Plata, replacing Santiago de Liniers.
 He disestablished the government Junta of Javier de Elío and quelled the Chuquisaca Revolution and the La Paz revolution.
 An open cabildo deposed him as viceroy during the May Revolution, but he attempted to be the president of the new government junta, thus retaining power.
 The popular unrest in Buenos Aires did not allow that, so he resigned.
 He was banished back to Spain shortly after that, and died in 1829.

 Biography

 Baltasar Hidalgo de Cisneros was born on 6 January 1756, which is the religious feast of Epiphany day, Hence he was named Baltasar after one of the Biblical Magi.
 Son of Francisco Hidalgo de Cisneros y Seijas, lieutenant of the Spanish Royal Navy, and Manuela de la Torre y Galindo de Espinosa.
 He commenced his naval career in 1770 and went to the coasts of Africa and Peru and took part in the military campaign at Algiers.
 He was involved in the capture of an enemy ship in the English Channel, and was promoted to ship's lieutenant.
 In 1795, he was promoted to commander of the San Pablo, part of the Spanish fleet under José de Córdoba y Ramos.
 Spain at that time was engaged in the Anglo-Spanish War.
 The fleet engaged a smaller British fleet, but was defeated in the Battle of Cape St Vincent.

 In 1803, he was in charge of the arsenal of Cartagena, his city of birth.
 In 1805 he was the captain of the largest Spanish ship Nuestra Señora de la Santísima Trinidad during the battle of Trafalgar, a major British victory over the combined Spanish and French fleets.
 The ship, whilst engaged in battle, lost a mast which fell over Hidalgo de Cisneros' head.
-This caused concussion, which left him partially deaf for the rest of his life.
+This caused a concussion, which left him partially deaf for the rest of his life.
 After the incident, Hidalgo de Cisneros was nicknamed "El sordo" ("The deaf").
 His ship, regarded as one of the most powerful of its time, was captured by HMS Neptune but sank the following day.
 Cisneros was taken prisoner and received medical care.
 Whilst under capture he was awarded battle honours and on returning to Spain he was promoted to lieutenant general.